rundexter/documentation/source/includes/_sdk.md

 # SDK Overview

 Dexter is a completely open system.
-Our modules are constructed from open tools, and all our module code is open source - even that [Dexter SMS](http://github.com/rundexter/dexter-sms) module you used in our tutorial!
+Our modules are constructed from open tools, and all our module code is open source.
 Even the Dexter runtime is open to you.
 Anyone can build and contribute new modules via our client tools.
 Are we missing some functionality you need?
 Create a completely new module and upload it to Dexter for your use.
 Is one of our modules *almost*, but not exactly what you're looking for?
-Fork the module, change the name, update its functionality, and upload it as your own.
+Fork the module, update its functionality, and upload it as your own.

 Together with the Dexter community, our goal is to build modules that cover a broad range of integrations with third party services, like sending a Slack message, adding a song to a Spotify playlist, archiving an item in Gmail, and more!
-If you've created a module that covers such a service, let us know, and we'll work with you to make it available to the community at large.
+If you've created a module that covers such a service, <a href-"mailto:support@rundexter.com" target="_blank">let us know</a>, and we'll work with you to make it available to the community at large.

 ## How it works